Sydenham, New South Wales: History

 Sydenham developed after the Illawarra railway line came through the area to Hurstville in the late 1800s.
 It was named after Sydenham, a suburb of London, for their similarities in their close proximity to the city and a railway junction.
 The station was originally known as Marrickville when it opened on 15 October 1884.
 It was changed to Sydenham on 19 March 1895 when a new line was being built to Bankstown and the first station was to be called Marrickville.
 The post office opened in April 1899 as Tempe Park and was only renamed Sydenham in 1964.

 Marrickville Council proposed the Sydenham Creative Hub—a commercial area of bars, cafes and galleries—near Sydenham Station sometime after 2011.
-On 12 December 2017, the Inner West Council voted to shrink the proposed precinct to an area immediately adjacent to the Station only.
+On 12 December 2017, the Inner West Council voted to shrink the proposed precinct to an area immediately adjacent to the station only.

+The aftermath of World War II saw Australia's post-war immigration boom.
+Many immigrants from Europe, particularly from Italy and Greece, settled in the inner suburbs of Sydney, including Sydenham.
+Demand for housing led to the development of new residencies, in the form of semi-detached houses, terraces, and apartments.
+The period also saw the stable development of industrial areas around Sydenham, with a number of factories, warehouses and manufacturing facilities, contributing to the working-class character of the suburb.

+On 19 December 1953, a train collision occurred in Sydenham when a red rattler, travelling to Bankstown, rammed into a rear of another passenger train due to a signaling error.
+The crash resulted in the deaths of 5 railway passengers.

 Sydenham has a number of heritage-listed sites, including Sydenham railway station.

 Population

-In the 2016 Census, there were 1,145 people in Sydenham.
-51.9% of people were born in Australia and 51.0% of people only spoke English at home.
-The most common responses for religion were No Religion, 35.6%, Catholic 20.1%, Buddhism 11.9%, Not stated 9.3% and Eastern Orthodox 6.7%.
+In the 2021 Census, there were 1,100 people in Sydenham.
+58.8% of people were born in Australia and 62.8% of people only spoke English at home.
+The most common responses for religion were No Religion 47.7%, Catholic 16.1%, Buddhism 8.9%, Eastern Orthodox 5.2% and Anglican 4.5%.

 Transport

-Sydenham railway station is a junction for three lines on the Sydney Trains network: the Illawarra, Airport & South and Bankstown lines.
+Sydenham railway station is a junction for three lines on the Sydney Trains network: the Illawarra, Airport & South and Bankstown lines, and is served by Sydney Metro.

-Former tram/light rail service
+Former tram service

 A cross country line connected the Cooks River Line and the Dulwich Hill line via Sydenham, operating along Railway Road and Sydenham Road in Sydenham.